Jira for Test Management: Options, Challenges, and Solutions

 • Jira comes with little to no support for test automation

-• There is no easy to report on traceability or coverage
+• There is no easy way to report on traceability or coverage

 1. Complex to setup for test planning & organization

-Using Jira to organize your test cases and using Jira issues to build out your test suites is complex.
-There are two ways to approach Jira test management without any other plugins, add-ons, or tools.
+Using Jira to organize your test cases and using Jira issues to build out your test suites is a complicated process.
+There are two ways to approach Jira test management without additional plugins, add-ons, or tools.

 Create custom Jira issue types

-Creating custom Jira issue types can cause confusion, will clutter your Jira board, or force you to maintain a separate project just for testing.
-You can try grouping Jira issues into “test suites” using custom labels or fields, but there is no built-in way to organize your Jira issues hierarchically to see all of your related tests at a glance.
-Your team can also choose to use epics to create test suites, but finding reusable tests or tests to maintain becomes an intensive search.
+You can also create custom Jira issue types that are better suited for logging and tracking tests.
+However, this can cause confusion and will clutter your Jira board or force you to maintain a separate Jira project just for testing.
+You can try grouping Jira issues into “test suites” using custom labels or fields, but there is no built-in way to organize your Jira issues hierarchically to see all your related tests at a glance.
+Your team can also use epics to create test suites, but finding reusable tests or tests needing maintenance becomes an intensive search.

 Jira board view